-The next step in the Six Sigma belts is the green belt.
+The Green Belts are the individuals who do most of the actual ‘six sigma work’ within a company.
+They are often in charge of mentoring Yellow Belts.
+Green Belt training includes schooling in the basic elements and principles of the system, as well as becoming familiar with relevant statistical tools and methods.
 People with this certification are often referred to as worker bees because they do the majority of the work during projects.
-They are the ones who gather all the necessary information.
 They also do a majority of the experiments and tests throughout the project.
 The main goals of a green belt are to ensure the success of the training techniques and lead smaller improvement projects.
 Just like the yellow belts below them, people with green belts must have a strong understanding of what the Six Sigma training is all about.

 At the top, the Black Belts, who are considered to be the project leaders, will have the most experience and the most knowledge as far as the Six Sigma Methodology goes.
 Black Belts have undergone more extensive training in which they have achieved a considerable degree of mastery in the Six Sigma tools and methods.
 These employees take on leadership roles and responsibilities which are appropriate to their higher level of expertise, experience, and knowledge gained.
 Most of the time, Black Belts are the people who are asked to take on the project leadership and management tasks on a full time basis.